reikrom/codewars-solutions/8-kyu/calculate-average-/javascript/README.md

-Write function avg which calculates average of numbers in given list.
+Write a function which calculates the average of the numbers in a given list.